Facebooktwitterredditpinterestlinkedintumblr

 Is 5ms Ping Good?

 However, if you have a good internet connection and are still experiencing high ping, it is likely due to the game server itself.
-In this case, you may want to consider switching to a different server.
+In this case, you may consider switching to a different server.

 How Fast is 1ms?